0xSol/solana-improvement-documents/proposals/0001-simd-process.md

 undergo extra scrutiny and review when updating the status from review to living.

-### CommunityVote

-Submit to Solana community to vote on SIMDs with significant economic impact

-### ReviseEconomics

-Revise economics based on the community vote results and feedback

-### Implemented

-Implement the SIMD by validator software implementors.
-Social consensus outside of the simd process must be met in order to go from Accepted to Implemented stage.

 ### Stagnant

 If a proposal reaches 6 months without activity, the proposal will be marked as stale to be closed.
 A new proposal can be opened if the proposal is closed and has a chance of reaching consensus.

 ### Withdrawn

 The author has withdrawn the proposal.
 This state has finality and can no longer be resurrected.
 If the idea is pursued at a later date it is considered a new proposal.